scottpartington98/scott-part/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently an MPhil student in History & Philosophy of Science at the University of Cambridge.
+I'm currently an MPhil student in History & Philosophy of Science at the University of Cambridge.
 I graduated from Cornell (Psychology and College Scholar) in 2020.

 {{< icon name="download" pack="fas" >}} Here is my {{< staticref "uploads/Partington_CV.pdf" "newtab" >}}CV{{< /staticref >}}.